Ar4l/superparams/readme.md

 - [wandb sweeps](https://docs.wandb.ai/guides/sweeps/) is best used for Bayesian hyperparameter search to optimise a DL model; but requires specifying settings in JSON files.
 - [ray tune](https://docs.ray.io/en/latest/tune/index.html) enables SOTA algorithms like PBT (similar to genetic optimisation) and HyperBand/ASHA (large population with early stopping), and allows for relatively unsupervised optimisation by specifying a search space *and objective* in Python.
 It is also compatible with [Keras Hyperopt](https://github.com/maxpumperla/hyperas) and [Pytorch Optuna](https://optuna.org/).
 - [orion](https://orion.readthedocs.io/en/stable/index.html) is similar to ray tune, but more or less a wrapper around an argument parser you need to set up yourself (so you have to specify everything in plain-text cli commands).
+- [hydra](https://hydra.cc/) is probably most-similar in features to `superparams`, but relies on `yaml` for specification and doesn't collate results nicely into a `pandas` dataframe.

 I think of superparams as more open-ended than ray-tune: there may not be a direct objective to optimise as the right objective is not yet established.
 And, by allowing everything to be specified in a single Python dataclass, you maintain flexibility by not assuming that the entire optimisation is a black-box.
 To me, it is valuable to be able to specify all parameters *and* logic in a single place, completely in lsp-understandable python; which also means everything can be version-tracked.